 Follow along with this 10-minute FULL BODY STRETCH ROUTINE at home.
 The perfect way to cool down after a home workout, or add this full body stretching routine to your next active recovery day.
 Designed to release low back pain, tight hips and tense muscles, these 15 stretching exercises are for beginners and advanced athletes.

-Debatably the most important part of a well-rounded fitness routine, and yet, it seems to be the first thing to get skipped when we’re short on time (I’m so guilty of this).
+Stretching, cool down, range of motion (ROM), active recovery.
+Muscle recovery is debatably the most important part of a well-rounded fitness routine, and yet, it seems to be the first thing to get skipped when we’re short on time.

 When To Stretch?